Online Safety Monthly Newsletter and documents

 At Bransty Primary School we take E-Safety very seriously and teach it to children through ICT lessons, specific presentations,assemblies and class circle times.
-Below is a video that is meant for Key Stage 2 children to help teach them about E-Safety.

 Here is a link to an excellent site with a wealth of resources to support parents and carers with eSafety:

 The best way to help your child to be safe when using the internet and new technologies is to talk to them and make sure they understand these golden rules:

 Click here to open the Golden Rules document.

 Jeff Haslam, visited school to promote the importance of e-safety.
 All of the children in Key Stage 2 were very eager to take part in the workshops and express how they use the internet, how long they spend using it and the devices they have with which to do this.

 Jeff was very impressed at the children’s knowledge and importance of keeping themselves safe and telling a trusted adult if they felt in danger in any way.
 The children also agreed to use the SMART rules when using the internet.

 Within the sessions Jeff also used www.thinkuknow.co.uk which is an excellent site that we also use in school to help children to understand the importance of keeping themselves safe online.